 Cascade Gardens were completed by 1935.
 The gardens were built on the grounds of a hotel that burned down in 1930.
 Since then, the Cascade Gardens have been known to be a stunning year-round attraction in the heart of Banff.

 As you walk through the gardens, you will notice the different groupings of plants.
 On top of the stunning flora and fauna displayed at the gardens, you will also notice ponds, a waterfall as well as winding paths leading to postcard-worthy views.
+The beautiful site is free of charge (with a National Park Pass) and is the perfect activity to add to your summer trip to Banff National Park!

 Where Are Cascade Gardens Located?

-If driving, simply drive over Bow River Bridge, stay left at the lights onto Spray Avenue and drive passed the Administration Grounds.
+If driving, simply drive over Bow River Bridge, stay left at the lights onto Spray Avenue, and drive past the Administration Grounds.
 At the following light, turn right onto Mountain Avenue.
 To your right, you will see open gates.
 That is where you pull in to find the Cascade Gardens parking lot.
+Driving to Cascade Gardens from downtown Banff is quick and simple.
+It is a 5-minute drive (1.5 km).

 We love walking down to Cascade Gardens and grabbing a coffee to enjoy along the way from one of the amazing cafes that Banff has to offer.
 From the center of downtown Banff, it is a 10-minute walk down the iconic Banff Avenue.
+Whenever we’re walking around town, we stroll up to the gardens and take every guest we have to visit them.

-If you choose to walk, you do not need to go around to the back of the Administration Building.
+If you choose to walk, you do not need to go to the back of the Administration Building.
 You can simply walk through the front gates at the tail end of Banff Avenue – you can’t miss them!
-Once you’ve walked through the gate, hang a right, and you will be greeted by the garden and all of its beauty.
+Once you’ve walked through the gate, hang a right, and you will be greeted by the garden and its beauty.
+Another great option would be to rent a bike.
+The ride would only take roughly 3 minutes, allowing you to take advantage of your rental and enjoy other bike-accessible trails in the area!

 Fun fact: The building you see was built in 1937, and is the first administration building of Parks Canada.
 It is the largest structure of its type within Canada's national parks and serves as symbol of the development and progress of Canada's first national park.